AbdelazizMoustafa10m/Advanced_RAG_Pipeline/system_architecture.md

 ## 1. Overview

-This document describes the architecture of the **Advanced RAG Pipeline**, a modular, extensible system for processing, enriching, embedding, and indexing diverse documents (code, technical docs, PDFs, etc.) for Retrieval-Augmented Generation (RAG) and semantic search.
+This document outlines the architecture of the **Advanced RAG Pipeline**, a system designed for ingesting, processing, enriching, and indexing heterogeneous documents (primarily technical documents like PDFs and source code) to support Retrieval-Augmented Generation (RAG) applications.

-The pipeline features:
-- Robust document type detection with multi-strategy confidence scoring
-- Specialized chunking for code (AST, semantic, fallback) and documents (Docling)
-- Optional LLM-based enrichment
-- Modular embedding with support for multiple providers, batch processing, and disk caching
-- Pluggable vector store system with multi-provider support, fallback, and in-memory option
-- Persistent registry for idempotent processing
-- Configuration via Python dataclasses and environment variables

-All components are designed for extensibility, reliability, and graceful degradation when dependencies are missing.
+The core goal is to create high-quality, context-aware text nodes suitable for semantic search via vector embeddings and for providing relevant context to Large Language Models (LLMs) during query time.
+Key features include robust document type detection, specialized chunking strategies for different content types (Docling for documents, AST-based for code), optional LLM-based metadata enrichment, persistent document processing status tracking via a registry, and flexible configuration.

 ## 2. Key Features